grinnell-cs/csc151-dh/_eboards/eboard07-1.md

 * I hope you had a pleasant "work differently" day.
 * Please say your name when you ask or answer a question (even if I've just called you by name).
-* Don't forget that we have evening tutors available 7--10 p.m.
+* We have evening tutors available 7--10 p.m.
+Sunday through Thursday.
+* We mentor sessions: Wenesday, 8--9 p.m., Sunday 4-5 p.m., Monday 8-9 p.m.
+* Attendance
+    * Repeat your name.
+    * Suggest a highlight of your work differently day.
+* Note that 02-05-2022 is an ambiguous date, as is 02/05/2022.
+  I much prefer that you use the unambiguous YYYY-MM-DD format.

 ### Racket notes / Debrief from last lab